-In light of the pandemic and its impact on employment and income, it is possible you are paying too much or receiving too little under your current child, spousal, or APL support order?
+In light of the pandemic and its impact on employment and income, is it possible you are paying too much or receiving too little under your current child, spousal, or APL support order?

 Do you currently have a support order (child/spousal/APL) in place?
 Has your income been affected by the coronavirus pandemic?
 Are you concerned, as the payor, that your ability to pay the current support amount is jeopardized by the ramifications of the global pandemic?